simensh/dbt_tutorial/docs/development.md

 sqlfluff lint <path to sql file>
 ```

 You will probably get an error message saying that you must select i dialect for linting.
-In this case us --dialect duckdb since we are using DuckDB for this project.
+In this case use --dialect duckdb since we are using DuckDB for this project.

 And/or fix linting errors automatically with: